 Arts & Life

-16 astonishing UNESCO sites you probably didn’t know were in Turkey
+16 astonishing UNESCO sites in Türkiye

-16 astonishing UNESCO sites you probably didn’t know were in Turkey
+16 astonishing UNESCO sites in Türkiye

 Turkey has been the host to many ancient civilizations and empires for ages.
 Its heritage can be seen in its preserved sites, inscribed on the UNESCO World Heritage List.
 Some of them remain largely undiscovered, though.
 Click through for our list, prepared by İnci Hazal Özcan, including the 16 UNESCO sites in Turkey that you should --but probably did not-- see.

 City of Safranbolu: The historical city of Safranbolu is located along the way which connects western, southern and central Anatolia with the Black Sea coast.
 It has been under Turkish control since the 14th century and was an important region that made trade between Europe and Asia available in 18th century.
 With the city’s traditional and preserved architecture, UNESCO inscribed Safranbolu to its World Heritage List in 1994.

 Aphrodisias: “I chose this city among all Asian cities,” as Roman emperor Octavian Augustus had put.
 The site of Aphrodisias, located in the southwestern province of Aydın, was inscribed on the World Heritage List in 2017.